hkkkkq/scan2pay/README.md

 1. Download source code
 2. Replace the qr image with your wechat and alipay qr image in the directory: `/www/img/`
 3. Create directory `/runtime` and add write permission to php-fpm
-4. Config your web server with a domain
+4. Config your web server with a domain, example in [Nginx.conf.md](./Nginx.conf.md)

 That's all, now visit your domain to get start.